 In some cases, something as obvious as forgetfulness or absentmindedness can get in the way of medication adherence.
 Mental health issues, such as depression and anxiety, can also play a part—especially when it comes to adherence to antidepressants or other behavioral medications.

-Last but not least, denial and acceptance influence adherence.
+Last but not least, denial and acceptance influence therapy initiation and adherence.
 When a patient is in denial about needing medication—or maybe that they even have a condition to treat at all—they’re far less likely to follow their prescriber’s instructions.
 This can come full circle back to condition-related factors, as denial can stem from a lack of visible symptoms.

 These are only some of the more common factors that influence medication adherence.
 Many other factors, some very specific to each person’s unique situation, can impact whether a patient takes their medications.
-At the end of the day, honing in on what those factors are is key to addressing them, making improvements, and achieving better health outcomes for each individual.